analog-nico/serve-spa/README.md

     </body>
 ```

-There are ways (e.g. using `compose.js`) to implement this in a cleaner way but you get the idea.
+There are ways (e.g. using `compose.js`) to implement this in a cleaner and non-blocking way but you get the idea.

 ## Getting Started